-The given below are the list of inhibitors in Oxidative Phosphorylation.
+The given below is the list of inhibitors in Oxidative Phosphorylation.

-- Is a polypeptide antibiotic are obtained from various species of “Streptomyces.
+- It is a polypeptide antibiotic is obtained from various species of “Streptomyces”

 - They inhibit the transfer of high-energy phosphate to ADP and also inhibit electron transfers coupled to phosphorylation.

-- The antibiotic is potent inhibitor to ATP synthase complex.
+- The antibiotic is a potent inhibitor to the ATP synthase complex.

 - This antibiotic also inhibits both ETC and oxidative phosphorylation.